Bezos Expeditions

 Series A in 2006

-Basecamp, LLC is a project management company that offers an online platform to help organizations manage projects, groups, and client work.
-Founded in January 1999 and headquartered in Chicago, Illinois, Basecamp serves clients globally with a range of customer service options.
-The company was originally known as 37signals, LLC until it rebranded to Basecamp in February 2014.
+Basecamp, LLC is a project management company that provides an online platform for organizations to manage projects, groups, and client work.
+Founded in January 1999 and headquartered in Chicago, Illinois, Basecamp serves clients globally.
+Originally established as 37signals, the company rebranded to Basecamp in February 2014.
+The platform offers various features designed to facilitate collaboration and enhance productivity among teams.

 MFG.com